Working time models Definition

 Working time models can be created in a family-friendly manner or time off can also be planned for e.g. parental leave.
 Disadvantages arise, among other things, for managers due to a higher time expenditure.
 Some examples of medium-sized companies for which a chronometric working time model is worthwhile is for educators in daycare centers, teachers, crafts, health care in inpatient care for the elderly, doctor’s office, outpatient care, teleworking in the call center, fire brigade, police or logistics.

-Overview of some types of working time models in Germany and Switzerland
+Overview of some types of working time models

 - Confidence working time: This working time regime is now standard and can be found in most contracts.
 Here, working hours, such as 40 hours a week, are contractually regulated without fixed core times.